ga-wdi-boston/code-retreat/README.md

 If you're looking for extra challenge or practice once you've completed the above, try pairing with someone using the following constraints:

+- Small methods.
+No methods longer than four lines.
 - No mutation of state allowed.
 Once a variable is assigned, it cannot change.
 - No conditionals.
 Do not use `if/else` and friends.
 - No loops.